markvdlaan93/markvdlaan93.github.io/_posts/2019-10-12-isr-programmer.md

 ## Use Makefile

 Because you don't want to remember the exact command everytime you want to upload a new version of your program, it is convenient to use some kind of script.
-Makefiles are made exactly for this purposes.
+Makefiles are made exactly for this purpose.
 I'm currently using the following Makefile:

 ```
 # Depending on your OS, you need to edit the PORT_ID